 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Holloway Credit Solutions, LLC was founded in 1900 and incorporated in 1999.
+They’re legit.
+According to the Better Business Bureau (BBB), Holloway Credit Solutions, LLC is a legitimate collection agency, founded in 1900 and incorporated in 1999.
 The BBB established its profile page in 1988.
 HCS is listed as a collection agency and a credit reporting agency.

 According to its website, HCS’ “best-in-class technology and expertise allow them to accelerate cash flow and increase recovery, while managing…clients’ portfolios within the guidelines of their policies and procedures, and those of different payors.”

-HCS collects delinquent debts for medical, commercial, education, utility, and retail lenders.
-HCS has extensive experience collecting delinquent medical bills, with a “physician portfolio that ranges from sole practitioners to systems in excess of 1,500 doctors… and a hospital base that ranges from critical access centers to academic medical centers ranked among the top 20 largest and best equipped in the nation.”
+Holloway Credit Solutions collects delinquent debts for medical, commercial, education, utility, and retail lenders.
+HCS has extensive experience collecting delinquent medical bills, with a “physician portfolio that ranges from sole practitioners to systems in excess of 1,500 doctors and a hospital base that ranges from critical access centers to academic medical centers ranked among the top 20 largest and best equipped in the nation.”
 Specific services include self-pay early out, bad debt, batch eligibility, and presumptive charity.

 HCS’ commercial collection division services industry credit groups with “a complete and fully customizable package of business-to-business transactions” using Experian Business Credit Services.
 HCS’ education division offers a “comprehensive suite of bad debt products” for elementary to postsecondary educational institutes.
 HCS’ utility division “obtains the most accurate demographic information… to contact…accounts without regard to balance or age,” and its “retail clients have the flexibility to choose whether or not to use consumer credit reporting, as well as the legal process.”